 - Upon developing learning objectives, the employer is requested to sign the worksheet.
-The student should then also sign, make a copy for future reference, and scan and submit the original worksheet to Canvas for their Faculty Internship Advisor to review. - For the related written assignment, students should follow instructions listed on the Learning Objectives Assignment form: students are required to complete the Learning Objectives Template, describing at least five skills that they seek to develop or improve during the internship, their rationale for selecting these skills, and tasks or responsibilities to be carried out in order to develop them (Submit to Canvas). - Additionally, students are required to incorporate the progress made toward the accomplishment of these goals in both their bi-weekly journal and final report (detailed information is listed below).
+The student should then also sign, make a copy for future reference, and scan and submit the original worksheet to Canvas for their Faculty Internship Advisor to review. - For the related written assignment, students should follow instructions listed on the Learning Objectives Assignment form; students are required to complete the Learning Objectives Template, describing at least five skills that they seek to develop or improve during the internship, their rationale for selecting these skills, and tasks or responsibilities to be carried out in order to develop them (Submit to Canvas). - Additionally, students are required to incorporate the progress made toward the accomplishment of these goals in both their bi-weekly journal and final report (detailed information is listed below).

-4. Journals & Exit Interview
+4. Journal & Guided Reflections

-DUE: See assignment schedule/faculty internship advisor The five journal entries are approximately 1 page in length, double-spaced and submitted through Canvas in PDF or Word format (see template in "Assignments" tab in Canvas).
-The journals provide brief details of weekly student experience at the internship site, including any tasks assigned/accomplished, difficulties experienced, lessons learned, and any resources or assistance needed from the Faculty Internship Advisor or Career Services staff at that time.
-Each journal assignment should also contain ongoing progression towards established Learning Objectives, with the final journal including a self-evaluation of the experience plus exit interview reflection.
+The five journal entries are 1 page in length, double-spaced and submitted through Canvas in PDF or Word format (see template in Canvas).
+The journals provide brief details of daily student experience at the internship site, including any tasks assigned/accomplished, difficulties experienced, lessons learned, and any resources or assistance needed from the Faculty Internship Advisor or Career Services staff at that time.
+A total number of hours completed at the time of submission must also be included.
+Each journal assignment also contains a separate guided reflection question(s) to assist the student in reflecting on required readings in relation to their internship experience, as well as ongoing progression towards established Learning Objectives.
+Guided reflection questions for each journal entry are detailed in the "Assignments" tab in Canvas.